seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 ### SCENE II.
 France.
 A royal palace.

-*Enter, at one door KING HENRY, EXETER, BEDFORD, GLOUCESTER, WARWICK, WESTMORELAND, and other Lords; at another, the FRENCH KING, QUEEN ISABEL, the PRINCESS KATHARINE, ALICE and other Ladies; the DUKE of BURGUNDY, and his train*
+*Enter, at one door KING HENRY, EXETER, and GLOUCESTER; at another, the FRENCH KING, QUEEN ISABEL, the PRINCESS KATHARINE, ALICE, and the DUKE of BURGUNDY*

 **KING HENRY V**
 Peace to this meeting, wherefore we are met!
 Unto our brother France, and to our sister,
 Health and fair time of day; joy and good wishes
 To our most fair and princely cousin Katharine;
-And, as a branch and member of this royalty,
-By whom this great assembly is contrived,
 We do salute you, Duke of Burgundy;
 And, princes French, and peers, health to you all!